 The Connecticut Citizens Defense League (CCDL) is a non-partisan, grass roots organization advocating for the right to keep and bear arms (RKBA) in Connecticut.
-Formed in 2009 and headquartered in Groton, CT the CCDL boasts over 20,000 members statewide as of December 2015.
+Formed in 2009 and headquartered in Groton, CT the CCDL boasts almost 30,000 members statewide as of April 2018.

 Q: Is the CCDL available to answer questions about firearms, laws, or current events?